 Webjars for jQuery and Bootstrap

-Let’s now add in the webjars to our pom.xml
+Let’s now include the webjars in our pom.xml file.

 <dependency>